 Choose four courses with at least one course from Group 1 and at least one course from Group 2.

 This certificate is aimed at educating engineers in the design, manufacture and structural analysis of composite materials.
 The use of composite materials is growing in the transportation, defense and recreational industries, and thus there is a need for engineers with expertise in composite materials.
 The design of composites is explained through classical laminate theory and micro- and mesomechanics.
 Various methods such as resin-transfer molding, compression molding, are discussed.
 Structural analysis of composites is presented using classical laminate theory and finite element methods with applications in the determination of structural stiffness, ultimate failure, fracture and fatigue.
 Both hands-on and product oriented practice will be emphasized.

 Choose any four courses from the following list with at least one course from Group 1 and at least one course from Group 2.

 This 12 credit certificate provides engineers and scientists with a rigorous but practical grounding in the fundamentals of renewable energy systems for design, research, development and manufacture.
 The certificate is part of a long-standing interdisciplinary graduate degree program in renewable energy engineering with experienced faculty.
 The courses address topics ranging from green building technologies (basic insulation and efficiency, passive solar heating and cooling, daylighting, solar hot water) to photovoltaic and wind systems, solar electrolyzers and fuel cells to stochastic process modeling of irradiation.

-Choose any four classes from the following list with at least one of the four being MECH.5210 Solar Fundamentals or MECH.5270 Solar Energy Engineering.
-Other suitable courses may used for the certificate with the permission of the coordinator.
+Choose any four classes from the following list with at least one of the four being MECH.5210 Solar Fundamentals or MECH.5270 Solar Energy Engineering, OR MECH.5250 Grid-Connected Solar Electric Systems.

 Other suitable courses may be used as electives for the certificate with prior permission of the coordinator.